 And lastly, it comes in pretty colors and designs.

 The first thing I am worried about this seat is how difficult it can be to adjust the seat harness.
 If this will be used on a daily basis, then you will have a problem.

-I also like how beautiful the seat colors and prints are, especially the Bohemian Blue seat.
+I also like how beautiful the seat colors and prints are.
 But that would not be enough to convince me to get it.